ctnava/rxtechnotes/3_healthcare_coverage.md

 - Help gather documentation (insurance info, income proof, prescription)
 - Some pharmacy systems or hospital case managers may handle applications

-> 💡 **Tech Tip**: PAPs are not billed through insurance.
+> 📍 PAPs are not billed through insurance.
 If approved, drugs may be shipped to the pharmacy or to the patient’s home.
 Always verify handling instructions.

 | Program Type | Who It's For | How It's Billed | Key Role of Tech |
 |--------------|--------------|-----------------|------------------|
 | **Workers’ Comp** | Patients injured at work | Through employer’s WC insurer | Verify claim info, process with WC billing, no copay |
 | **PAP** | Uninsured or low-income patients | Not billed—meds sent free or discounted | Help with enrollment, documentation, or referrals |

-> 🧠 When patients can't afford their medication, explore both workers’ comp eligibility (if job-related) and assistance programs and always consult the pharmacist for next steps.
+> 📍 When patients can't afford their medication, explore both workers’ comp eligibility (if job-related) and assistance programs and always consult the pharmacist for next steps.